fassko/fassko.github.io/_posts/2020-09-26-custom-font-dynamic-type.md

 At first, we need to add our custom font to the project.
 There are several steps involved so let's go over them.

 We need to add a font file to the Xcode app project.
 Currently **True Type Font** (.ttf) and **Open Type Font** (.otf) files are being supported.
 Just drag and drop files in your XCode project.
-Be careful and select targets you want to use this font.
+Be careful and select targets you want to use this font in.

 ![Add custom font to Xcode](/assets/img/custom-dynamic-type/add-custom-font-to-xcode.gif)

-If you forget to add the font to specific target membership in your Xcode project then you will run into an issue when the font file is not found.
+If you forget to add the font to specific target membership in your Xcode project, you will run into an issue when the font file is not found.

 ![Custom font not found](/assets/img/custom-dynamic-type/error-font-file-not-found.png)